jordanbaird/Prism/README.md

 }
 ```

-The `Prism` type can be directly used in a `print()` function, and the formatted string will be printed directly to the terminal.
-If the terminal does not support formatted text, the unformatted version of the string will be printed instead.
+The `Prism` type can be directly used in a `print()` function, and the formatted string will be printed directly to the terminal or console.
+If the terminal or console does not support formatted text, the unformatted version of the string will be printed instead.

 > Things may show up differently, depending on which terminal client is being used.
-It is up to the terminal to determine how it will display the control codes `Prism` provides it.
+It is up to the terminal to determine how it will display the control codes that `Prism` provides it.